 She and the rest of his family are also doing their part to make sure that Robin Williams’ memory lives on for years after his death.
 And there’s no question that this beloved star will never be forgotten.

-After learning about Robin Williams’ death, read about Anthony Bourdain’s tragic demise.
-Then, take a look at the sudden death of Chris Cornell.
+After learning about Robin Williams’ death, see some of the most incredible Robin Williams quotes and read about Anthony Bourdain’s tragic demise and the sudden death of Chris Cornell as well as other tragic suicides of famous figures.